-Flux is available for the wide range operating system, including Windows, Mac, Linux, and iOS.
+Flux is available for a wide range of operating systems, including Windows, Mac, Linux, and iOS.
 Unlike Android apps, Flux doesn’t affect your computer screen color when taking a screenshot.

 2.2 Night Light: Similar like Flux but bundled in Windows 10

-If you regularly update the Windows 10, at least for the Creator Update version, you probably notice that Microsoft has been adding some menus on the Notification area.
+If you regularly updated Windows 10, at least for the Creator Update version, you probably notice that Microsoft has been adding some menus on the Notification area.

-The Night Light is supposed to be a blue light filter tools for Windows 10 computer.
-It have a scheduling system option to run autonomously based on the time situation — something that similar to Flux.
+The Night Light is supposed to be a blue light filter tool for Windows 10 computers.
+It has a scheduling system option to run autonomously based on the time situation — something that is similar to Flux.

 2.3 Using a monitor that supports blue light reduction technology

 Monitor quality is getting better and better.
-Current technology brings vivid color and customizable filter for the monitor.
-But, the most important things is the ability to reduce the blue light.
+Current technology brings vivid color and customizable filters for the monitor.
+But, the most important thing is the ability to reduce the blue light.

 Luckily, major screen monitor manufacturers understand the demand and introducing an eye-friendly display in the past couple of years.
 If you planned to buy a new monitor, always consider the blue light reduction feature.